Frequently Asked Questions about Solution-Focused Brief Therapy and the role of the therapist.

 Why solution-focused therapy?

 There is no doubt that we are the sum of all our experiences, good and bad, past and present.
-Solution-focused therapy doesn’t disregard the past, however its focus is on finding solutions to past problems and traumas that are affecting your life, not just talking endlessly about them while they continue to influence your life.
+Solution-focused therapy doesn’t disregard the past, however its focus is on finding solutions to minimizing the influence past problems and traumas are having on your life, not just talking endlessly about them while they continue to impact the present.
 By focusing only on the problems and by disregarding the strengths and ways you are already dealing with your difficulties (although you may be unaware that you are already doing this) you can become bogged down or victim to problems past and present.
 Understanding the past and other influences on your behaviours is useful but it is not enough to affect change in your life; it is more effective to use that knowledge to solve the problem and move forward.